 Stop by this information table to speak with Tuck Business Bridge representative Paul Doscher and learn more about this graduate program and its admissions processes.

-Pierre Saint-Amand has research interests in the literature of the eighteenth-century, the philosophy of the Enlightenment, the French Revolution and literary criticism and theory.
+Pierre Saint-Amand has research interests in the literature of the 18th century, the philosophy of the Enlightenment, the French Revolution and literary criticism and theory.
 Among his celebrated works are a book dedicated to the philosophical and scientific writings of Denis Diderot and a book on the political writings of the philosophers.
 His latest book is a study dedicated to the Enlightenment's resistance to the ideology of work at the dawn of capitalism.

 You may know the Myers-Briggs Type Indicator (MBTI) from your psychology class or the knock-off quiz you took online.
 But did you know the real deal can help you explore which career paths are a good fit for you?
 Your sophomore year is the perfect time to reflect on how your personality can provide direction in your search for meaningful work.